-Uttarakhand is a state in the northern part of India.
+Uttarakhand is a state within the northern a part of the Republic of India.
 It is often referred to as the Devbhumi (literally “Land of the Gods”) due to a large number of Hindu temples and pilgrimage centers found throughout the state.
-It borders Tibet to the north; the Sudurpashchim Pradesh of Nepal to the east; the Indian states of Uttar Pradesh to the south and Himachal Pradesh to the west and north-west as well as Haryana on its south-western corner.
-The state is divided into two divisions, Garhwal and Kumaon, with a total of 13 districts.
+It borders Tibet to the north; the Sudurpashchim Pradesh of Nepal to the east; the Indian states of Uttar Pradesh to the south and Himachal Pradesh to the west and north-west also as Haryana on its south-western corner.
+The state is split into 2 divisions, Garhwal and Kumaon, with a total of 13 districts.
 The interim capital of Uttarakhand is Dehradun, the largest city of the state, which is a railhead.
-The High Court of the state is located in Nainital.
+The high court of the state is located in Nainital.